 Use the Mobile Devices

 My smartphone and tablet have really helped with time management.
 If I’m at the doctors, I can answer the emails that have been piling up while I wait for my appointment.
+I can do this because I have data connection with the mobile plan I got from Circles Life Australia.
 When I’m waiting for my daughter to finish her breakfast on a morning, I’ll use the tablet to do some studying (since I study part-time), and will use that time for getting the first draft of posts written out once my studies come to an end at the end of May.

 Time management tips are everywhere on the internet, and many have been tried, tested and proved successful.
 It’s time to use them to your advantage.
 While there aren’t more hours in the day, it will certainly feel like it.